cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 data in one, more, or even all instances of a PostgreSQL cluster when they appear to be malfunctioning.
 When an instance is fenced, the PostgreSQL server process (`postmaster`) is guaranteed to be shut down, while the pod is kept running.
-This makes sure that, until the fence is lifted, data on the pod is not modified by PostgreSQL and that the file system can be investigated for debugging and troubleshooting purposes.
+This process ensures that, until the fence is lifted, data on the pod isn't modified by PostgreSQL and that the file system can be investigated for debugging and troubleshooting purposes.